Economic Diversification Fund

 The Commonwealth of Dominica is considered the bargain of global citizenship – a quick and transparent process to obtain a passport to 130 countries worldwide for less than what many other reputable citizenship-by-investment programs require.
 For other countries including Ukraine, India and Vietnam, Dominica citizens enjoy the benefit of visa on arrival.

-The program has been ranked highest against 12 other countries by Financial Times’ Professional Wealth Management.
+Dominica's citizenship by investment program has been ranked highest against 12 other countries by Financial Times’ Professional Wealth Management.
 Started in 1993, Dominica’s citizenship-by-investment program boasts a track record that many newer programs cannot.
 Its program benefits include dual citizenship and no wealth, gift, inheritance, foreign income or capital gains tax.

 The Caribbean island nation, not to be confused with the Dominican Republic, was badly battered by Hurricane Maria in September 2017.
 Several weeks after the storm, the government estimated that two of the country’s key sectors – agriculture and tourism – were 95 percent to 100 percent destroyed.
 Just as it did after Tropical Storm Erika two years earlier, Dominica is expected to tap funds from its citizenship-by-investment program to rebuild.

-Dominica’s citizenship-by-investment program has played a big part in promoting social and environmental causes, particularly sustainable development.
+Dominica’s citizenship by investment program has played a big part in promoting social and environmental causes, particularly sustainable development.

 Permanent residency in Dominica is granted on the discretion of the minister for foreign affairs, immigration and labor.
 It also requires that the applicant be a resident or have been employed on the island for five years.